 Rose windows of Notre Dame Cathedral

-The three rose windows of Notre Dame Cathedral are true masterpieces of religious architecture and art.
+The three rose windows of Notre Dame Cathedral are true masterpieces of religious art.

-The rose window was created in 1260 as a counterpoint to the north rose window which was built in 1250.
+The rose window was created in 1260 to match the north rose window.

-It is composed of 84 panels distributed in 4 circles.
+It is made of of 84 panels distributed in 4 circles.

 The number of circles, patterns and medallions are all multiples of 4.

 The rose window was rebuilt in 1543 to correct the sagging of the stonework triggered by the lack of maintenance.
 It was restored in 1723 and 1727.

 It was damaged during the Revolution of 1830 and was rebuilt a few decades later.